sethdtwigg/PowerToys-Run-VerseLink/README.md

 - Open PowerToys

 ## Usage
-- Select/Place cursor where text should be typed
+- Select/Place cursor where text should be placed
 - Open PowerToys Run
 - Input: "^^ \<reference\>" or "^^" for clipboard
 - Select the result (ENTER)
-- \<verse\> is typed into the selected location
+- \<verse\> is placed into the selected location

 ## Credit
 - This is a fork of Corey Hayward's InsertText Project